 You may have implemented a “do-not-track” signal through your browser.
 As there currently is no fixed standard for do-not-track signals, we currently do not respond to do-not-track signals from your web browser.

-Certain California residents have additional privacy rights under the California Consumer Privacy Act (“CCPA”).
-Please note that certain information, such as protected health information regulated by HIPAA, is exempt from the CCPA.
+Certain California residents have additional privacy rights under the California Consumer Privacy Act (“CCPA”) as amended by the California Privacy Rights Act (“CPRA”).
+Please note that certain information, such as protected health information regulated by HIPAA, is exempt from the CCPA(CPRA).
 This means that GeneDx and certain service providers or other recipients may not be required to honor the rights described in this section and instead we comply with our obligations under HIPAA.
 Our collection, use and disclosure of protected health information is subject to our HIPAA Notice of Privacy Practices, which can be found here.

-When we operate as a “service provider” (as defined under the CCPA) for our customers and they provide us with your personal information for business purposes under a service contract, the CCPA applies primarily to those customers, not to us.
-In such cases, we will direct any requests you send us to exercise your rights under the CCPA to the applicable customer.
+When we operate as a “service provider” or “contractor” (as defined under the CCPA/CPRA) for our customers and they provide us with your Personal Information for business purposes under a service contract, the CCPA(CPRA) applies primarily to those customers, not to us.
+In such cases, we will direct any requests you send us to exercise your rights under the CCPA(CPRA) to the applicable customer.

 Your Rights Regarding Your Personal Information

-The CCPA gives certain rights to California residents regarding their personal information.
+The CCPA(CPRA) gives certain rights to California residents regarding their Personal Information.
 We summarize below what those rights are and how you may exercise them.
 You do not need to have an account with us to exercise these rights.

-The CCPA also gives California residents the right to opt out of (or for minors under 16, the ability to opt in to) sales of their personal information.
-However, we do not and will not sell your personal information.
-If, in the future, we decide to sell personal information, we will provide you with notice and the right to opt-out of (or for minors, opt-in to) such sales.
+The CCPA(CPRA) also gives California residents the right to opt out of (or for minors under 16, the ability to opt in to) sales and sharing of their Personal Information.
+However, we do not and will not sell or “share” (as defined in the CCPA/CPRA) patient Personal Information.
+If, in the future, we decide to sell or share patient personal information, we will provide you with notice and the right to opt-out of (or for minors, opt-in to) such sales or sharing.

-Right to Know About the Collection, Use, Disclosure and Sale of Personal Information
+Right to Know About the Collection, Use, Disclosure, Sale and Sharing of Personal Information

 Right to Request Deletion of Personal Information

-You have the right to submit a verified consumer request at any time that we delete any of your personal information collected and retained by us, unless an exception under the CCPA applies.
+You have the right to submit a verified consumer request at any time that we delete any of your Personal Information collected and retained by us, unless an exception under the CCPA(CPRA) applies.

-If no exception applies, and if we have been able to verify your consumer request, we will delete, aggregate or de-identify your personal information from our records in accordance with the CCPA.
-We will also direct third parties to whom we have disclosed your personal information to delete it, although we cannot guarantee that such third parties will comply with our direction.
+If no exception applies, and if we have been able to verify your consumer request, we will delete, aggregate or de-identify your personal information from our records in accordance with the CCPA(CPRA).
+We will also direct third parties to whom we have disclosed your Personal Information to delete it, although we cannot guarantee that such third parties will comply with our direction.

-To make a request to exercise your rights under CCPA described above, please submit a verifiable request to us by either:
+To make a request to exercise your rights under CCPA(CPRA) described above, including if you are a California ordering provider and would like to opt out of the sale of your Personal Information, please submit a verifiable request to us by either:

 A verifiable consumer request must be made by you or a person registered with the California Secretary of State whom you have authorized to make the request on your behalf.
 (A representative must be authorized by you in writing or have a valid power of attorney under California probate law.)
 You may also make a verifiable request to us on behalf of your minor child.